akenamon/honey-pot/README.md

 # Honey pot

-# a container in which honey is kept
+# A container in which honey is kept

 This is an effort to create a fake shell, with a week password if somebody is trying to hack into your machine,